Carl Kiekhaefer: Boating pioneer

+In 1970 he founded Kiekhaefer Aeromarine Motors, building racing engines.
+After Carl's death in 1983, his son Fred secured control of the company and changed its focus from the engine business to propulsion hardware.
+In 1990 Kiekhaefer Aeromarine was sold to the Brunswick Corporation.

 NASCAR owner

-Kiekhaefer decided to use car racing to promote his now profitable boat motor company.
+Kiekhaefer became involved in car racing to promote his now profitable boat motor company.
 He entered 1954 Chrysler New Yorker Club Coupes in the AAA Milwaukee Mile and won all three races entered.
 Tony Bettenhausen and Frank Mundy drove.
 He then purchased large and powerful Chrysler 300s to use in NASCAR for the 1955 season.
-Kiekhaefer was a millionaire, so he could afford the expensive cars unlike the other teams.
-He bought the best equipment, and had a team, as well as transporters, unheard of in NASCAR at the time.
+Because Kiekhaefer was a millionaire, he could afford the expensive cars, unlike the other teams.
+He bought the best equipment and had a team, as well as transporters, unheard of in NASCAR at the time.